 - The final fat content must be reasonably close (within a couple of percentage points) to pure ground turkey.
-I'm trying to appeal to the widest turkey-burger-eating audience is possible, which I'm guessing includes a lot of low-fattists.
+I'm trying to appeal to the widest turkey-burger-eating audience if possible.

 - The burger patty should taste like turkey, not turkey-loaf.
 I wanted my burger to be juicy, robust, and meaty, without hiding behind a veil of herbs and spices.

 With these four goals in mind, I started testing, beginning with the simplest thing I could think of: 100 percent pure ground turkey, cooked in exactly the same manner as I'd cook a beef burger.
 Whether it was breast meat or leg meat, the results were unequivocally horrid: Dry, lean, and bland, the patties had the texture of particle board with the flavor of a not-quite-fresh towel (that is to say, not as bad as an old gym towel, but nothing that puts a smile on your face like a Downy-fresh towel).

 To simplify matters, I decided to focus on one aspect at a time, first trying to improve the flavor, before moving on to fixing the texture.

 What do all these things pictured have in common?
 That's right: glutamates.